dominikrys/dominikrys.github.io/content/posts/cs-dissertation-tips/index.md

 It's very useful to make a note of what work you've done and the details of it.
 It especially comes in handy when writing up the dissertation and trying to remember the details of something you'd have done months ago.

-It's also useful when discussing progress in weekly supervisor meetings.
-Your supervisor might as you things that you can't remember off the top of your head, so having what you did noted down helps in such cases.
+Making detailed notes is also helpful when discussing progress in supervisor meetings.
+Your supervisor might ask you things that you can't remember off the top of your head, so having what you did noted down helps in such cases.

-### 5) If you're stuck, try everything you can and be honest 🙋‍♂️
+### 5) If you're stuck, try everything you can and be honest about your progress 🙋‍♂️

-Dissertations are difficult.
+Writing a dissertation is difficult.
 There were many points over the year where I felt like I hit a wall.
 In times like this, I made it a point to instead try to do anything that could help (even if I thought it's unlikely to work) and noted down what I tried and what the outcomes were.
 In many cases, I could get closer to the solution through this methodological trial-and-error.
 If I couldn't progress, I made sure to formulate the problem well and explain it to my dissertation supervisor, mentioning everything I tried.

 If you're stuck, make sure to be upfront and honest about your issues in progress meetings.
 Your supervisor would then be aware of these issues early and will be able to help you in a timely manner.
 In the end, they want you to succeed, so there's no shame in asking for help.